-We know a career teaching theology or religious studies at a college, university, or seminary may not be on the list of possible careers for most incoming students.
-But it is a career.
-Not only that, it is exciting, challenging, and provides a space for self-discovery and self-realization.
+We know a career teaching religious studies or theology at a college, university, or seminary may not be on the list of possible careers for most incoming students.
+But it is an exciting and challenging career that could provide you a space for self-discovery and self-realization.

-As scholars of theology or religious studies, we choose our own research subjects, study existential and current issues, and work with amazing students.
+As scholars of religious studies or theology, we choose our own research subjects, study important issues, and work with amazing students.
 We explore the big questions of life and death, the intersection between politics and religion, and the moral convictions of individuals and communities.

-Most importantly, professors mentor students, introduce them to religious texts, ideas, and practices, and help them explore what it means to be human.
+Most importantly, as a professor you would have the opportunity to mentor students, introduce them to religious texts, ideas, and practices, and help them explore what it means to be human.

 In the picture: Dr. Jack Kilcrease '01 teaches at Aquinas College, Grand Rapids, MI.